 What Are The Signs Of UTIs In Dogs?

 Urinary tract disease can include kidney, ureters, urethra and bladder infection.

 While we’re using a female dog example below … remember that male dogs can get UTIs too!
 Typical symptoms of UTIs in dogs of either gender include:

-- Urine may or may not contain blood; sometimes there may just be a little blood at the very end, sometimes there might be blood clots, sometimes it’s hardly noticeable.
-If you can have your dog pee on a white paper towel, that’s a good way to see if there’s blood present or not.
+- Bloody urine.
+Sometimes you may see a little blood at the very end.
+Other times there might be a blood clot.
+Sometimes it’s hardly noticeable.
+Get your dog to pee on a paper towel to see if there’s blood present.

 - General restlessness.

 - Needing to go out during the night.

 - Trying to pee again right after she’s peed.
 You may see her try a few times and appear to squat or strain a few different ways.
 This is due to difficult flow of urine.

 When untreated, UTIs can lead to bigger problems, including stones, dysfunction, infertility, kidney infection, and even kidney failure.

 Is It A Urinary Tract Infection Or Something Worse?